Note: For information about the historic review process for your project go to the Armory Park pages at HistoricTucson.org.

 Changes subject to review include, but are not limited to: demolitions, additions, new structures, windows, doors, roof materials, site walls, fences, gates, HVAC system locations, solar panels, and other rooftop equipment.
 Review and approval are required for proposed window replacements.
 Fiberglass, metal, and vinyl are not acceptable materials per HPZ design guidelines.

 APHZAB’s open public meetings, at which proposed projects are reviewed, are held once a month on an as-needed basis.
 Time and place and agenda for a meeting, as well as the Legal Action Report document the meeting’s results, are posted on the city’s Boards and Commissions website at https://www.tucsonaz.gov/clerks/boards?board=9.
 A minimum of one-week advance notice to the APHZAB chair is required to ensure that an item for an upcoming meeting is included in the published agenda.

 To initiate the review process, contact the City of Tucson PDSD at 520-837-4963 or 520-837-6957 prior to starting any exterior project.
 Be sure to mention that you are calling regarding a property in an HPZ.

 It is strongly recommended that any changes you are considering to the exterior of your property be informally presented to APHZAB prior to having formal drawings or any work begun.
 This may save the property owner money and time and reduce the potential of having to redo the project using historically informed design and materials.
-To schedule an informal review of your project or for additional information regarding the conduct and business of APHZAB, please contact Martha McClements, the current APHZAB Chair, via email at email@example.com.
-Those without email access may call Bill at .
+To schedule an informal review of your project or for additional information regarding the conduct and business of APHZAB, please contact Martha McClements, the current APHZAB Chair, via email at firstname.lastname@example.org.
+Those without email access may call Martha at 520-820-6541.